andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 3\.1.3 – A clan can only use players during a match who have not played in the same cup for another clan.
 Using a player who is not allowed to play will result in a red card and forfeit of the match.

-3\.1.4 – A clan can only register new players throughout the group stage as long as they have not played for another team.
+3\.1.4 – A clan can only register new players throughout the group stage as long as they have not signed up for another team.

+3\.1.5 – Swapping clans throughout the tournament is not allowed.

-3\.1.5 – Players always have to be easily identifiable to the admins, referees and opponents.
+3\.1.6 – Players always have to be easily identifiable to the admins, referees and opponents.
 Therefore, players must use the nicknames registered on the website or nicks which are very similar.

-3\.1.6 – Clans have the right to refuse a player from participating if the GUID does not match what is registered on the website.
+3\.1.7 – Clans have the right to refuse a player from participating if the GUID does not match what is registered on the website.
 In cases where the there is a slight mistake in the registered GUID, admins will decide on next steps to avoid conflicts.

-3\.1.4 – To show the GUIDs of all players in a match, open your console and type: “/pb_plist” or “/pb_power”.
+3\.1.8 – To show the GUIDs of all players in a match, open your console and type: “/pb_plist” or “/pb_power”.

 **3.2 – Client Settings**